HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 The **technology readiness levels (TRLs)**, initially developed at NASA during the 1970s and from there included by the European Commission's EU Horizon 2020 program (Mihaly, 2017), are a method for estimating the maturity of technologies during the acquisition phase of a program.
 They condition therefore any European project proposal and development and are currently a critical factor for research projects.
 The ASIO ontology takes advantage of this mini-ontology part of the SWEET ontology family by importing it.
 The SWEET [HTR](https://esipfed.github.io/stc/sweet_lode/humanTechReadiness.html) ontology is mapped to the ASIO ontology through the property `asio:hasTRL`.

 We can consider a temporary and sui generis semi-importation the usage of some classes and object properties belonging to the [ORKG ontology](https://gitlab.com/TIBHannover/orkg/orkg-ontology/-/blob/master/orkg-core.ttl) that we included in the core ontology, all of them having to do with research.
-These entities are included as a first approach in order to enable a collaboration with the people responsible for that vocabulary, with whom we are in contact.

 ### 2.4.
 Multilingualism in the core ontology

 The entire list of classes in the core ontology is enriched multilingually via the data property `rdfs:label` and, besides the two obvious working languages (English, Spanish), three more languages are included: Catalan, French and Portuguese, as corresponding to the three other countries that we take into account in addition to Spain for geographically modelling our domain: Andorra, France and Portugal.
+Whenever it was possible, labels in Basque and in Galician were also added to enrich the model.

 The motivation of this choice is, on the one hand, geopolitical, as Catalan, French and Portuguese are languages in contact with Spanish through land borders (Andorra, France, Portugal) and, on the other hand, practical, as those three languages are more or less mastered by members of the development team, something that ensures a *direct* multilingual treatment.
 Note that Catalan is also a co-official language in some Autonomous Communities of Spain.